 Step by step

-Spread the cake batter into the prepared pan, but don’t stress about making it perfect.
+Step 4: Spread the coffee walnut cake batter into the prepared pan, but don’t stress about making it perfect.
 It will even out as it bakes.

-Bake until a toothpick or knife inserted in the center of the cake mixture comes out clean, with just a crumb or two.
+Bake your coffee and walnut cake until a toothpick or knife inserted in the center of the cake mixture comes out clean, with just a crumb or two.
 You’ll start to see the cake edges pulling away from the side of the loaf pan.
 If the top looks like it is browning too quickly, cover it with aluminum foil.

 Be warned that pound cakes like this coffee and walnut cake crack.
 If you really hate the cracked top, you can hide it with a coffee buttercream.
 But, honestly, the cake doesn’t need it.